Be it developing good habits, losing bad ones, or improving your productivity, personal development books are time-tested assets.

 According to the ideologies of Ikigai, you should never choose a career solely for a single reason.

-You should instead go ahead with the career that – you are good at, that you love, that the world demands, and that the people can pay you for.
+You should instead proceed with the career that – you are good at, that you love, that the world demands, and that the people can pay you for.
 This makes a perfect equation for a happy and healthy life.

-In the book, the author has also given utmost importance to the right amount of sleep, working in the flow state, never retiring from your work, and much more, all of which can be achieved at Zen with the help of Ikigai.
+In the book, the author has also given utmost importance to the right amount of sleep, working in the flow state, never retiring from your work, and much more, all of which can be achieved at Zen thanks to Ikigai.